-As it moves through the feasibility stage, the Company expects to continue evaluating potential value-enhancing opportunities for the Chvaletice Manganese Project.
-These include the potential for on-site production of sulphuric acid, optimizing building sizing and layout, equipment selection, solid-liquid separation methods, alternative magnesium removal methods, manganese sulphate crystallization technologies, leaching methods, waste generation minimization and recycling, as well as minimizing energy and water consumption.
+As it moves through the feasibility stage and the project development stage, the Company intends to evaluate potential value-enhancing opportunities for the Chvaletice Manganese Project.
+These may include the potential for on-site production of sulphuric acid, optimizing building sizing and layout, equipment selection, solid-liquid separation methods, alternative magnesium removal methods, manganese sulphate crystallization technologies, leaching methods, waste generation minimization and recycling, as well as minimizing energy and water consumption.
 In collaboration with one or more potential consumers of high-purity manganese products, the Company also intends to evaluate the feasibility of building one or more satellite manganese metal dissolution plants to be located at customer NMC precursor plants.
-This would allow the Company to sell manganese sulphate solution instead of granulated manganese sulphate monohydrate, eliminating the energy-intensive crystallization step.
+This could allow the Company to provide certain customers with manganese sulphate solution instead of granulated manganese sulphate monohydrate, eliminating the energy-intensive crystallization step.

 The Company does not expect that its current capital resources will be sufficient to fully fund the feasibility study and the demonstration plant and any new commitments it may make with respect to additional acquisitions of land or surface rights.
 Accordingly, the Company expects it will be required to raise additional funding for its next stage of development.
-The expected funding of the external costs of the feasibility study and the demonstration plant is estimated at a total of \$10.6 million (section 8 of this MD&A).
-Internal costs to complete these stages of the project are estimated to amount to \$5.3 million which brings the total costs to \$15.9 million.
-The completion of the feasibility study and the construction of the demonstration plant is now expected to be in the first half of calendar 2021.
+The expected funding of the external costs of the feasibility study and the demonstration plant is estimated at a total of \$10.6 million (section 8 of this MD&A) and internal costs to complete these stages of the project are estimated to amount to \$5.3 million which brings the total costs to \$15.9 million.
+Following the receipt of expressions of interest from various parties to partner in the development of the Chvaletice Manganese Project, the Company initiated a process with its financial adviser, BCA, to secure a strategic partner to assist with the further development of the project, including the feasibility study and the demonstration plant.
+Subject to financing, the completion of the feasibility study and the construction plant are targeted for 2021.

-5. Significant Transactions During the Six Months Ended March 31, 2020
+5. Significant Transactions During the Nine Months Ended June 30, 2020

-The Company did not complete any additional transactions in the three and six months ended March 31, 2020 other than the ones described in section 3 of this MD&A.
+The Company did not complete any additional transactions in the three and nine months ended June 30, 2020 other than the ones described in section 3 of this MD&A.